 Jane Jeffries checks into Return to Paradise Resort and Spa, Samoa

-Air NewZealand flies direct to Samoa daily, straight into the new Faleolo International Airport.
+Getting there: Air NewZealand flies direct to Samoa daily, straight into the new Faleolo International Airport.

 Check-inexperience: Clearing Customs was a breeze and we were soon greeted by staff from Return to Paradise Resort and Spa and transported to the resort in a new, air conditioned people-mover.

 Our home away from home: Return to Paradise staff consider guests family.
 In their eyes the resort is their guests' "home away from home".
 It's one of the few resorts in Samoa owned and operated by Samoans, employing aiga from the local villages.
 Income from the leased land, and wages earned by the locals goes directly back to the villages.
 The staff work hard to provide great service and above all they really wanted us to have a great holiday.